thchia/react-oidc/README.md

 ## Slow start

-There are 3 main parts to this library:
+There are 4 main parts to this library:

 - `makeUserManager` function;
 - `makeAuthenticator` function;
+- `Callback` component;
-- `Callback` component
+- `SignoutCallback` component

 ### `makeUserManager(config)`